-As of February 5, 2024, Farmer Mac had 833 registered owners of the Class A voting common stock, 75 registered owners of the Class B voting common stock, and 789 registered owners of the Class C nonvoting common stock.
+As of February 7, 2025, Farmer Mac had 819 registered owners of the Class A voting common stock, 72 registered owners of the Class B voting common stock, and 774 registered owners of the Class C non-voting common stock.

 The dividend rights of all three classes of Farmer Mac's common stock are the same, and dividends may be paid on common stock only when, as, and if declared by Farmer Mac's board of directors in its sole discretion, subject to compliance with applicable capital requirements and payment of dividends on any outstanding preferred stock.
-On February 24, 2022, Farmer Mac's board of directors declared a dividend of \$0.95 per share on Farmer Mac's common stock payable for first quarter 2022.
-That dividend was paid quarterly through fourth quarter 2022.
 On February 22, 2023, Farmer Mac's board of directors declared a dividend of \$1.10 per share on Farmer Mac's common stock payable for first quarter 2023.
 That dividend was paid quarterly through fourth quarter 2023.
 On February 21, 2024, Farmer Mac's board of directors declared a dividend of \$1.40 per share on Farmer Mac's common stock payable for first quarter 2024.
+That dividend was paid quarterly through fourth quarter 2024.
+On February 20, 2025, Farmer Mac's board of directors declared a dividend was paid quarterly through fourth quarter 2024.
+On February 20, 2025, Farmer Mac's board of directors declared a dividend of \$1.50 per share on Farmer Mac's common stock payable for first quarter 2025.
 See "Business-Financing-Equity Issuance" for more information on Farmer Mac's common stock.

-The quarterly dividend of \$1.40 per share on all three classes of common stock for first quarter 2024 represents an increase of \$0.30 per common share, or 27%, over the quarterly dividend payout in 2023.
+The quarterly dividend of \$1.50 per share on all three classes of common stock for first quarter 2025 represents an increase of \$0.10 per common share, or 7%, over the quarterly dividend payout in 2024.
 In deciding to increase Farmer Mac's common stock dividend payout, the board of directors considered Farmer Mac's strong capital position and the consistency of and outlook for earnings, balanced against the need for capital to fund the significant growth objectives identified in the company's strategic plan and to meet regulatory requirements and metrics established by the board of directors.
 These actions are also consistent with Farmer Mac's goal of providing a competitive return on its common stockholders' investments through the payment of cash dividends.